padraignix/padraignix.github.io/_posts/2023-1-14-2022-recap-and-look-forward.md

 <h2>Game Development</h2>

 Whether it's for learning through a gamified system, or for recreational gaming, games, especially video games, have been part of my life since my youth.
-I've owned and played every major console released and credit a lot of my critical analysis and problem solving capabilities to gaming.
+I've owned and played every major console released in the last 25 years and I credit a lot of my critical analysis and problem solving capabilities to gaming.

 Back in 2012 I started dabbling with Unity game development.
 At the time, this was a passing interest.
 A full decade later, in 2022, I decided to make a more focused effort and started down Unity's [Learning Pathways](https://learn.unity.com/pathways).
-Throughout the year I was able to finish up two of the pathways - Core, and Jr Programmer.
+Throughout the year I was able to finish up two of the pathways - Essentials, and Junior Programmer.

 <p>
 <a href="/assets/personal/2022recap/unity1.png" data-lightbox="image8"><img width="80%" height="80%" src="{{ '/assets/personal/2022recap/unity1.png' | relative_url }}"></a>